zincbase/zincdb/README.md

 # ZincDB

-ZincDB is a database and synchronization library for web applications and beyond.
+ZincDB is a database and synchronization library for Javascript applications.
 It consists of two independent components:

 * **A local database**: in-browser object database managed through a high-level API.
 Provides local storage using either browser based persistence (IndexedDB/WebSQL) or in-memory storage.
 It is an independent module that works fully offline.
 It operates and synchronizes in the background, within a web worker (if available).